 Now that you know why your online listings matter, let’s see how you can make the most out of them.
 The very first thing you need to do is perform a Google search of your business.
 If there’s a listing of your business out there, it will more than likely pop up when using the world’s most popular search engine.

 Don’t be surprised by the fact that you didn’t make some or all of these listings.
 What’s important for you to do is to check for an option to claim the listing or take ownership of it.
 You would probably have to provide proof that you are the owner of the business.
 At the very least, you need to make sure that information provided in these listings is consistent with your business’ real information and change it if it’s not.

 Do Some Reputation Management

 Directories that also serve as review websites deserve special attention from you.
 The reviews people leave for your business can be a great boost, as long as they are good reviews.
 The bad reviews will do damage to your business if you just let them sit there.
 Either way, reviews will provide feedback you can use to grow your business.

 Replying to bad reviews is an important part of online reputation management.
 There are many schools of thought on how you should do it.
 Generally, they all agree that the worst review is a bad review without an answer.
-Saying that you’re sorry when your business is clearly at fault and offering to make amends will often work.
+Saying that you’re sorry when your business is clearly at fault and offer to make amends will often work.
 If someone is trolling your business or is generally being rude, calling them out on it might have a surprisingly good effect.
 Especially if you are otherwise polite and measured in your responses.

 Finally, you should document all the directories where your business appears.
 You don’t want to search for your business every time you think about checking what are people are saying about it, although you will have to do it periodically.
 Document your listings, even those you can’t claim, and keep track of them.